Padam87/AttributeBundle/README.md

 OR

-You can create yout own bundle as a child of this one.
+You can create your own bundle as a child of this one.

 ## 3. Depenedncies